radiopurity/persephone/README.md

 An alternative way to install the app is to replicate it from an existing installation.

+# Tools

+Data can be viewed and input via the user interface but it's also easy (and sometimes more inconvenient) to do these things from the command line.
+For example, if your raw measurements were in an Excel file, you could: export them to a .csv file, convert this file into JSON documents using a python script and then upload the documents using the python `couchdb` package.

+A set of processing tools are provided in the `tools` directory for uploading data (`upload.py`), downloading data (`download.py`) and cleaning all measurements from an existing database (`prune.py`).

+When uploading assays it's important to check JSON documents against the data specification (the schema in `_attachments/schema/v3.00.schema.json`).
+A way this can be done is illustrated in `upload.py`.

 # Community database

 The community-wide installation is available at [www.radiopurity.org](http://www.radiopurity.org).